EU to avoid summit bust-up on migration, worries remain

 Under the revised rules, the main contractor will be jointly liable for ensuring that such sub-contracted workers are paid the host country minimum wage and observe its work time rules.

-(Additional reporting by Emmanuel Jarry in Paris, Andrew Osborn in London, Noah Barkin in Berlin and Thomas Escritt in Amsterdam; Writing by Paul Taylor; editing by Alister Doyle)
+(Additional reporting by Emmanuel Jarry in Paris, Andrew Osborn in London and Thomas Escritt in Amsterdam; Writing by Paul Taylor; editing by Alister Doyle)